Zilola-Nazarova/awesome_books/README.md

 ### Install

-Installations required to run this project.
+Installations required to run and modify this project.
 You might want to have linters installed in your local env to successfully run and modify this project:

 - Webhint installation.
 Run the following command:
 > npm install --save-dev hint@7.x